 Following my advice, I used to make mint coriander chutney from various sources because I am yet to find the right balance for my palate.
-Farheen's Green Chicken Curry that she shared on Instagram was the inspiration for this korma.
-Her recipe was a simple, everyday curry, unlike the rich Mughlai kind.
 Mint chutney can wait because this coriander mint chicken curry is too good, that even my green food hater F had it without any reservation!

 How to make coriander mint chicken curry?

-marinate the chicken pieces and let it rest for 30 minutes or overnight.
+marinate the chicken pieces and let them rest for 30 minutes or overnight.